 7. Strengthening of motor skills

 Playdough is an excellent tool to strengthen your little one’s fine motor skills.
 As children work with their little fingers, they are actually strengthening their motor skills or pencil grip which are later needed when they start writing.
-Through other activities such as running and climbing, children build up their large muscle groups which also improve their stability and coordination.
+Through other activities such as running and climbing, children build up their large muscle groups which also improves their stability and coordination.

 Creativity strengthens academic skills as children learn to think out of the box, presenting very unique ideas.
 Through extension of activities like Storytime, it advances pre-reading skills like rhyming, word play, ability to follow a plot, predict it and even creating and acting their own stories; the latter being crucial for creative writing in elementary school.